Hundreds weep for Darcey FreemanArticle from: Font

 who are being cared for by their mother, Peta Freeman.

-“Even though she was only four, she was determined
+though she was only four, she

 and strong-willed,” Tim Barnes told the Herald Sun.
-“She knew her own mind
+“She knew her own

 and was prepared to always stand up for what she believed in.”

-He said that like most young girls, the pretty, blonde
+that like most young girls,

 Darcey loved clothes and liked to dress in whatever she wanted “even if